-The opinion came about 10 days before the Legislature begins its substantive committee work on the week of January 7, preparing for the start of the regular session on March 5.
+The opinion came about 10 days before the Legislature began its substantive committee work on the week of January 7, preparing for the start of the regular session on March 5.

 Unlike last year, the judgeships recommended for decertification did not outnumber the requested number of new judges.
 Then the court recommended 13 fewer county judgeships while it called for two new circuit judgeships (both in the Ninth Circuit) and two new county seats (both in Hillsborough County).
 That was the first time since Florida courts were reorganized in 1972 that the court had called for reducing the number of trial judges.